 THE AIM OF THIS BLOG IS TO DEMONSTRATE:

 - The creation of door jamb and architrave profiles to be specified in a catalogue.
 This is typically applicable where a wood miller supplies stock profiles to an interior designer.
-Type parameters for profile dimensions and other relevant items are created and, when nested in the door family, associated with it.
+Type parameters for profile dimensions and other relevant items are created in Revit and, when nesting in the door family, associated with it.
 This allows for door components to be parameterized with reference to the profiles, but also for the profiles’ dimensions to be editable.
 While this results in a flexible nested family, care must be taken not to override the supplier’s catalogue profiles (unless, of course, one wants to).

 - Creation of a door family with an instance parameter that allows a user to specify the opening angle of the door panel.